agaif/Triangulations-like-OP2/README.md

 Among these programs, the only two non-trivial are the programs **find** and **check**.
 For them, we will produce detailed descriptions below.
 The other programs are very simple.
 They do not require any special explanation.

 ## Input/output format

+The files with the input data are to be put in the directory of the program (for instance, **find**).
+The output files also are written to the same directory.
+Below, we first describe the formats that are used for main types of data (symmetry group, simplex, simplicial complex), and then the input/output data for all the 8 programs listed above.

 The main object we are working with is a pure $d$-dimensional simplicial complex with $n$ vertices numbered from $1$ to $n$ with the given symmetry group $G$.
 In the most important for us case, $d=16$, $n=27$, and $|G|=351$.